Przejdź do treści

 How many cigarettes can you bring to Europe?

-how many cigarettes can you bring to europe
+How many cigarettes can you bring to europe

 Under the 2023 EU duty-free allowance rules, tobacco is subject to excise duty.
 While duty-free alcohol limits are common to all EU countries, the amount of tobacco or how many cigarettes you can bring into the EU without paying taxes or duties varies by country.
 The EU duty-free rules provide a framework with higher and lower limits for tobacco allowances; each EU country has the flexibility to set its own limit within this range.
 You’ll need to check for the most up-to-date information on tobacco allowances set by the customs authorities of the EU country you are visiting before traveling.
 Be aware that tobacco allowances are subject to change: keep yourself updated on the latest regulations for the country you are traveling to.
 Here is the current range of higher and lower limits to EU duty-free tobacco allowances: